Skip to content Skip to content

 Cobra Pose (Bhujangasana)

-Strengthens the back muscles, improves posture, and stretches the front body.
+Strengthens the back muscles, improves posture, and stretches the front of the body.

 Cobra Pose